smolino/picroft_skill_gpio8s/README.md

 # picroft example skill gpio Readme

-This is a skill for picroft that will interact with the GPIO
+This is a skill for picroft that will interact with the GPIO and 8 Swich Relay

 ## Requirements

 This requires a Picroft install on the RPi you can find instructions on the home.mycroft.ai site.
 Be sure that mycroft user has the following the group for gpio

-## Documenting

 ### Requires